appcues/appcues-ios-sdk/CONTRIBUTING.md

     git checkout -b <branch-name>
     ```

-3. Commit your changes in logical chunks following the commit message guidelines.

-4. Always update documentation and unit tests.

-5. Make your changes, lint, then push your local branch to the remote:
+3. Contributing to the Appcues SDK requires [Mint](https://github.com/yonaskolb/Mint) to manage build packages such as [XcodeGen](https://github.com/yonaskolb/XcodeGen).
+Mint is also used to run [SwiftLint](https://github.com/realm/SwiftLint)

     ```bash
+    $ mint run xcodegen
+    $ open Appcues.xcodeproj
+    ```

+4. Commit your changes in logical chunks following the commit message guidelines.

+5. Always update documentation and unit tests.

+6. Make your changes, lint, then push your local branch to the remote:

+    ```bash
     git push -u origin <branch-name>
     ```

-6. Open a merge request to get your `<branch-name>` merged into `main`
+7. Open a merge request to get your `<branch-name>` merged into `main`

 ### Branch structure